op = Obsplot(debug=True)Development

 If you want to build pyobsplot from source, you’ll have to follow these steps:

-• Install Python dependencies with : hatch shell
+- Install Python and Python dependencies with :

 The widget renderer uses the anywidget Jupyter widget framework.
 Python source code is in src/pyobsplot/widget.py.
 JavaScript and CSS source code are in js/ and css/.